 "Mmph!
 Mmph!"
 Taiga nodded, and Ilya stepped back.

 "Wait," Ilya said.
-"Don't we have to tell the Readers how this happened?
+"Don't we have to tell the Readers how this story happened?
 Won't that mean we have to tell how 'that' path ends?"

 Taiga froze.
 "That's right…"